 About

-JoeAnn Hart is the author of a collection of short fiction, Highwire Act & Other Tales of Survival, which won the 2022 Hudson Prize.
-Publication by Black Lawrence Press is forthcoming in September 2023.
-Her most recent book is the crime memoir Stamford ’76: A True Story of Murder, Corruption, Race, and Feminism in the 1970s (University of Iowa Press, 2019).
-Her novels are Float (Ashland Creek Press) a dark comedy about plastics in the ocean, and Addled (Little, Brown) a social satire.
+Through the power of fiction, JoeAnn Hart writes about the pervasive and widespread effects of the climate crisis on the natural world and the human psyche.
+She is the author of the novel Arroyo Circle, to be released by Green Writers Press in October 2024.
+She is the winner of the 2022 Hudson Prize for her collection of short fiction, Highwire Act & Other Tales of Survival, published by Black Lawrence Press in September 2023.
+Other books include the crime memoir Stamford ’76: A True Story of Murder, Corruption, Race, and Feminism in the 1970s (University of Iowa Press, 2019), the novels Float (Ashland Creek Press) a dark comedy about plastics in the ocean, and Addled (Little, Brown) a social satire.
 Addled was the PEN New England Discovery Award in Fiction in 2004, and Float was presented at the International Literature Festival Berlin in 2017.
-Her short fiction and essays have appeared in a wide range of literary publications, including the Future Tense column of Slate.com, the anthology Among Animals 3, the anthology Fire & Water: Stories From the Anthropocene, Orion, The Hopper, Prairie Schooner, The Sonora Review, Terrain.org, the anthology Black Lives Have Always Mattered, and others.
-Her work, which also includes photography and drama, often explores the relationship between humans, their environments, and non-human creatures.
+Her short fiction and essays have been widely published, appearing in Slate.com, Orion, The Hopper, Prairie Schooner, The Sonora Review, Terrain.org, and many others.
+Her work explores the relationship between humans, their environments, and the more-than-human world.
+She lives in Gloucester, Massachusetts.

 Other Works